Comparing the Top 10 HLS Streaming Software for Live Broadcasting [2025 Update]

 - MAX: $50/month, which also supports 1,000 inputs, 1,000 NDI inputs, and includes all 4K resolution video (4096 x 2160), PTZ control, 2 recorders, instant replay, 4 SRT outputs

-vMix also offers a 60-day free trial and has all the features of vMix Pro, including the ability to use resolutions greater than HD such as 4K, mainly to ensure vMix supports your computer hardware works with it before purchasing.
+vMix also offers a 60-day free trial and has all the features of vMix Pro, including the ability to use resolutions greater than HD such as 4K, mainly to ensure vMix supports your computer hardware and work with it before purchasing.
+It is a great perk, as most encoding software offers only up to a 30-day free trial.

 Compatibility:

-Using vMix to Live Stream With Dacast
+Using vMix to Live Stream With Dacast:

 Adding vMix to your live streaming setup is simple.
 The steps to integrate vMix vary from platform to platform, but here are the steps to use vMix with Dacast specifically.